supervisely-ecosystem/dtl-v2/README.md

 ## Overview

-This application is a versatile tool designed for data transformation tasks.
+This application is a versatile tool designed for data transformation tasks (like filtering and augmentation).
 It allows you to create and manage Data transformation workflows by leveraging graphical nodes with settings.

 <details>
 <summary>Click to expand the list of available nodes</summary>